arish-mhrjn/aimodelinspector/README.md

 [![License](https://img.shields.io/github/license/yourusername/model-inspector)](https://opensource.org/licenses/MIT)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+> ### Notes:
-> ### A comprehensive tool for identifying, analyzing, and extracting metadata from various AI model files by Stephen Genusa
+> #### - A comprehensive tool for identifying, analyzing, and extracting metadata from various AI model files by Stephen Genusa
-> ### Please Note: This is a first release.
+> #### - This is a first release.
 Although highly capable, consider this an alpha version.
 This is a WIP I began for my own self-education
+> #### - The requirements.txt file is not complete yet

 ## Features